BellowingButcher/BellowingButcher/README.md

 ### "Hello there" _ Obie-Wan Kenobie 👋
-I am currently working on a calculator.
+- I am currently working on my basic knowlgedge in computer coding.

-I am learning the in's and out's of the command line interface.
-I am also in the process of learning how to make compost for gardens on a larger than average scale.
+- I am in the process of learning how to make compost for gardens on a larger than average scale.

-I was a butcher for about 6 years, if you are interested in talking about it let me know.
+- I was a butcher for about 6 years, if you are interested in talking about it let me know.

-The best way to get ahold of me would be through email, bellowingbutcher@gmail.com.
+- The best way to get ahold of me would be through email, bellowingbutcher@gmail.com.

-A fun fact about me is that I have a 10 inch titanium plate holding my ankle together with 12 screws.
+- A fun fact about me is that I have a 10 inch titanium plate holding my ankle together with 12 screws.
 Ask me about it sometime =]

+- You can find a blog about my journey through Awesome Inc's coding bootcamp [here](https://bellowingbutcher.github.io/posts/blogLog)